swimlane/ngx-ui/CONTRIBUTING.md

 - Once the PR **is merged**, and **is ready** to cut a new release
 - Pull `master`
-- Run `npm run release:ui`
+- Run `npm run release`
-  - If this is a pre-release, please run `npm run release:ui -- --preRelease`.
+  - If this is a pre-release, please run `npm run release:pre`.
 See more docs [here](https://github.com/release-it/release-it/blob/master/docs/pre-releases.md)
   - `CHANGELOG` will be updated based on the commits.
 Types of commits that will appear in the `CHANGELOG` are defined in [.release-it.json](.release-it.json)
     - `feat` will bump a `minor` version
     - `fix`, `perf`, and `refactor` will bump a `patch` version